What the UK Ticket Resale Ban Means for Touring Artists

 After tickets sell, monitor secondary markets for a few weeks.
 Check StubHub and Viagogo.
 Your tickets showing up there yet?
 After the law passes, anyone reselling above face value risks CMA prosecution.
 But enforcement won’t happen overnight, touts will test the boundaries first.

 This issue with ticket touting and huge resale values placed on tickets is nothing new.
 It’s been around as long as tickets have been being sold.
 The Government’s “£112 million annual fan savings” announcement certainly sounds impressive.
 And it is, but, as always, context matters.
 That quoted figure comes from the Competition and Market’s Authority (CMA) analysis which showed that secondary market markups can typically exceeded 50%.
 Sometimes, well in advance with some reports stating tickets get resold at six times their original cost.
-The Government reckons this ban means that up to 900,000 more tickets could be bought directly from primary sellers each year.
-Those numbers reflect a previous genuine abuse in the system, particularly for arena-scale shows where industrial touting operated at a massive scale.

 There’s an unspoken tension, though.
 The law targets industrial-scale touting, bots bulk-buying thousands of tickets, and professional touts treating it like a business.
-Fair enough.
 But it also affects genuine fans who bought tickets in good faith and then can’t attend because of unforeseen circumstances Face-value resale platforms become an essential infrastructure now, not optional extras.
 That creates barriers for the smallest venues without the resources or technical capacity to integrate those platform partnerships.
 Someone’s absorbing that cost, and it usually (almost always) filters down to independent artists and grassroots venues already operating on extremely tight margins.

 The Uncomfortable Truth About Ticketing